daphneweemering/reviewFRS/README.md

 The creation and maintenance of this research repository are the responsibilities of the author (Daphne Weemering).
 This archive is completely open access, and can be accessed for an indefinite period.

 ## Contact
 You can reach me via email at <d.n.weemering@umcutrecht.nl> or <dnweemering@gmail.com> for questions regarding this repository.
-For correspondence regarding this article, contact Dr. Ruben van Eijk (corresponding author) at <r.p.a.vaneijk-2@umcutrecht.nl>.
+For correspondence regarding the article, contact Dr. Ruben van Eijk (corresponding author) at <r.p.a.vaneijk-2@umcutrecht.nl>.